Iran’s revolution and Sayyid Qutb

 Yvonne Y. Haddad, in Sayyid Qutb: Ideologue of Islamic Revival, is literarily precise in expressing that in the twentieth century, few Muslim thinkers had such a significant impact on the reformulation of contemporary Islamic thoughts as Sayyid Qutb had.
 In Halil Ibrahim Yenigun’s words, due to Qutb’s anti-hermeneutic stance, he is recognized as a paradigm shift in contemporary Muslim political philosophy from the more reconciliatory attitude towards Western civilization to almost-total rejectionism of Western civilization.

-Interestingly, Qutb’s Jahiliyyah doctrine was heard in Iran.
+world interestingly, Qutb’s Jahiliyyah doctrine was heard in Iran.
 In other words, Sunni revivalist ideology paved the way for the 1979 Iranian revolution.
 It is almost undeniable that Qutb’s political interpretation of Islam helped to bring about Iran’s current revolutionary establishment in 1979.
 His thoughts influenced Iranian revolutionaries who toppled the pro-American monarchy of the Shah of Iran in 1979, just thirteen years after Qutb’s execution in 1966.
+It is worth remembering that almost all his works have been translated into Persian and have gone into multiple printings both before and after the Revolution.
+Thus, it is fair to say his thoughts played an instrumental role in shaping the discourses of Islamism in pre-revolutionary Iran and functioned in the background of the Iranian Revolution by presenting Islam more than a faith as an ideology of political mobilization.

 It is noteworthy that Safavi’s and Qutb’s destination was similar.
 Navab Safavi was executed by the Shah of Iran in 1956, and Sayyid Qutb was executed by Abdul Nasser in 1966.
 However, their difference is that Safavi has left no book, but Qutb was a figurehead who authored a number of influential works.